 If you answered yes to the above, you may be entitled to compensation, and you are encouraged to register for the McDonald’s Breaks Class Action.

-How to express your interest in the McDonald's Breaks Class Action
+How to register for the McDonald's Breaks Class Action

-To express your interest in the McDonald’s Breaks Class Action on a confidential, no-obligation basis, please click the ‘Register Now’ button where you’ll receive further information about the Class Action, including:
+To register for the McDonald’s Breaks Class Action on a confidential, no-obligation basis, please click on the button below and fill out the form.

 Will McDonald's find out if I have registered for the class action?